 WARNING: The test ran successfully, but there were inaccessible resources.

 BROKEN: Your job has an error.
 You can find the error in the script console output.
-When the status is

 - In single URL jobs, the test received a 4xx response.